ddhartma/Deep-Reinforcement-Learning-Project-Continuous-Control/Report.md

 ## Ideas for future work <a name="ideas_future"></a>
 Several parts of the actual implementation could be improved in the future:
-- At the moment there is no asynchronous ([A3C](https://arxiv.org/pdf/1602.01783.pdf)) approach implemented, i.e. we do not use agent parallelization via multi-core CPU threading at the moment.
+- At the moment there is no asynchronous ([A3C](https://arxiv.org/pdf/1602.01783.pdf)) approach implemented, i.e. we do not use agent parallelization via multi-core CPU threading.
 Such approaches could speed up learning very efficiently.
 In addition, samples will be decorrelated because agents will likely experience different states at any given time.
-This means, we could remove the ReplayBuffer by using this approach.
+This means, we could remove the ReplayBuffer and therefore simplify the architecture.
-- Further, more sophisticated hyperparameter tuning could speed up and stabilize the learning process.
+- A more sophisticated hyperparameter tuning could further speed up and stabilize the learning process.
-- n-step bootstrapping instead of TD estimates for the critic network could result in faster convergence with less experience required and a reduction of the TD estimate bias.
+- n-step bootstrapping instead of TD estimates for the critic network could result in faster convergence with less experience required and a reduction of (the TD estimate) bias.
-- The implementation of Generalized Advantage Estimation ([GAE](https://arxiv.org/pdf/1506.02438.pdf)), i.e. a mixture implementation of all n-step bootstrapping estimates at once via the calculation of the exponantially **n**-decaying (for **n**-step bootstrapping) lambda return could further speed up training because multiple value functions spread around on every time step.
+- The implementation of Generalized Advantage Estimation ([GAE](https://arxiv.org/pdf/1506.02438.pdf)), i.e. a mixture implementation of all n-step bootstrapping estimates at once via the calculation of the exponantially **n**-decaying (for **n**-step bootstrapping) lambda return could further speed up training, as multiple value functions spread around on every time step.